 M.A.: Master of Arts

 An M.A. is a Master of Arts degree.
 Master of Arts degrees are graduate degree programs within a concentrated specialization pursued after the completion of a bachelor's degree.
-Individuals often pursue master's degrees to gain promotion in their current careers or to advance to a new career within their field.
+Students often pursue master's degrees to gain promotion in their current careers or to advance to a new career within their field.
 Master of Arts degrees are research degrees, as students often must complete extensive field research resulting in a master's thesis, a capstone project or a comprehensive examination.
-Individuals wishing to pursue doctoral studies often must complete a master's degree.
+If you're wishing to pursue doctoral studies, you must often complete a master's degree.

 Ph.D.: Doctor of Philosophy

-A Ph.D. means Doctor of Philosophy and is the highest academic degree an individual can earn within a field of study.
-Individuals who complete a Ph.D. receive the title of 'doctor.'
-A doctoral degree requires extensive research often leading to the completion of a dissertation.
+A Ph.D. means Doctor of Philosophy and is the highest academic degree you can earn within a field of study.
+Students who complete a Ph.D. receive the title of doctor.
+A doctoral degree requires extensive research, often leading to the completion of a dissertation.
 Ph.D. recipients can progress toward careers as college professors, researchers or other professional positions related to their field.

 Selecting the Right Degree

-Individuals wishing to pursue higher education degrees should consider their career goals and the objectives they hope to accomplish.
-They should research the career they intend to pursue and determine the level of education needed to acquire the position.
-Individuals should speak to academic and enrollment counselors at the prospective institutions where they wish to study before making final decisions about their education.
-Some careers require only a bachelor's degree while others prefer graduate degrees in the form of a master's or doctoral degree.
+If you're wishing to pursue higher education degrees, you should consider your career goals and the objectives you hope to accomplish.
+You should research the career you intend to pursue and determine the level of education needed to acquire the position.
+You should speak to academic and enrollment counselors at the prospective institutions where you wish to study before making final decisions about your education.
+Some careers require only a bachelor's degree, while others prefer graduate degrees in the form of a master's or doctoral degree.